microsoft/coe-starter-kit/coe-cli/docs/help/alm/branch.md

 ## ALM Maker Solution

 The ALM Accelerator branch command allows Makers to create a branch in the source code repository to store and build a Power Platform solution.
-To run the branch command the repository that is being branched mys exist and be initialized with an initial commit
+To run the branch command the repository that is being branched must exist and be initialized with an initial commit

 The process will: